kenyoni-software/godot-addons/README.md

 ## Hide Private Properties

-Private members (variables starting with an underscore) should not be exposed.
+Private members (names starting with an underscore) should not be exposed.

 This plugin will hide exported private properties in the inspector for instantiated child scenes.